edahelsinki/xiplot/README.md

 ### Serverless WASM version

-You can try out the serverless WASM version of &chi;iplot at [www.edahelsinki.fi/xiplot](https://www.edahelsinki.fi/xiplot).
+You can try out the serverless WASM version of &chi;iplot at [edahelsinki.fi/xiplot](https://edahelsinki.fi/xiplot).
 Please refer to the [wasm](https://github.com/edahelsinki/xiplot/tree/wasm#readme) branch for more information on how the WASM version is implemented.

-## User guide

-You can find the user guide [here](docs/user_guide).

 ## Funding